vl4ds/Documentation/getting-started/up-and-running.rst

 Now that you know what the SmartThings developer platform offers, you can dive in to the fun stuff.

-If you're new to Groovy, we recommend that you read through the :ref:`learning-groovy` tutorial.
-You'll learn about Groovy, and how SmartThings uses it for development.
+If you're new to Groovy, we recommend that you read through the :ref:`groovy-basics` tutorial.
+Once you've read that, or if you know Groovy already, definitely check out the :ref:`groovy-for-smartthings` tutorial.

 Once you've completed that (or maybe you're the adventurous sort and just want to dive right in to some SmartApp code), check out the :ref:`first-smartapp` tutorial.